Last Updated on September 29, 2025, by David

 Safe Alternatives for Homes with Pets and Children

 In bustling Surrey households, ensuring safety is as crucial as maintaining cleanliness.
-Avoid bleach, ammonia, and acidic cleaners like vinegar, which can damage the tiles and present risks to pets and young children.
+Avoid bleach, ammonia, and acidic cleaners such as vinegar, which can damage tiles and pose risks to pets and young children.
 Instead, select gentle formulas derived from coconut oil derivatives, citrus enzymes, or mineral-based ingredients.

 For those who enjoy DIY solutions, a simple blend of warm water and a few drops of castile soap can be surprisingly effective for light cleaning.
 Just be sure to test any homemade concoction on a small area first to confirm it does not affect the sealant or finish.